St. Raphael's Hospital, Faisalabad: Current situation

-During the years the hospital expanded to one hundred beds and improved its facilities with a well equipped laboratory, a nursery with incubators for babies needing special care and a ventilator for the care of very ill babies.
+During the years the hospital expanded to one hundred beds and improved its facilities with a well-equipped laboratory, a nursery with incubators for babies needing special care and a ventilator for the care of very ill babies.

-St. Raphael’s is primarily a maternity hospital with provision for general patients of 100 beds.
+St. Raphael's is primarily a maternity hospital with provision for general patients of 100 beds.
 The Midwifery Training School continues to provide the opportunity for Christian girls to receive training.
-After their training many of them are now working in St. Raphael’s as well as in other Hospitals in Pakistan.
+After their training many of them are now working in St. Raphael's as well as in other Hospitals in Pakistan.

 A volunteer Doctor from Japan, Dr. Aoki is now in his third year of service at the hospital.
 He is a pediatrician, specializing in the care of newborn babies.

 Many patients are treated free of charge.

 Nursing training

-A Nurse’s Day event at St. Raphael’s Hospital was organised on May 14, 2010.
+A Nurse's Day event at St. Raphael's Hospital was organised on May 14, 2010.
 The diocesan commission for nurses and the diocesan commission for interreligious dialogue jointly organized the event attended by about 300 nurses, four priests and 20 nuns.

 The late Bishop Paul Andreotti of Faisalabad founded the diocesan commission for the nurses in 1982.
 It helps Christian girls gain admission into the profession, organizes meetings for Christian nurses, and provides counselling for nurses with problems.

 Speakers at the event highlighted the difficulties faced by minority women in the nursing profession, which is looked down upon by many in Pakistani society.

 There are roughly 500 Christian nurses in Faisalabad diocese which has only one Church-run hospital and two dispensaries.
 There are seven Catholic hospitals in the country.

-On 12 May 2012 the hospital celebrated International Nurses Day with a special meeting with around 150 participants, including priests, nuns, nurses and ordinary citizens.
+On 17 May 2012, the hospital celebrated International Nurses Day with a special meeting with around 150 participants, including priests, nuns, nurses and ordinary citizens.
 Sister Rufina Gill was the head of St Raphael Hospital at the time.

 Funding

 In 2012, the Government of Japan provided financial support worth US$123,000 to the hospital for the construction of an Outpatient Department.

-In 2013, Japan has extended further financial support worth US$245,833 (approx. Rs 12 million) to the Hospital to improve the quality of maternal health care.
+In 2013, Japan has extended further financial support worth US$123,000 to this hospital to improve the quality of maternal health care.

 A new $83,960 Japanese grant in 2015 will further help improve medical services and acquire X-ray and ultrasound machines.